slu-psd-group8-fall2023/Agricom/Backend/README.md

 ## Overview

-Welcome to Agricom, an innovative agricultural platform designed to empower farmers by creating a centralized hub for sharing, exchanging, and enhancing crop-yielding techniques and knowledge.
-Our primary goal is to facilitate collaboration and knowledge sharing among farmers, enabling them to maximize yields, especially for specialized crops in their region, and effectively combat crop diseases.
+Agricom is a groundbreaking agricultural platform crafted to empower farmers by establishing a central hub for the exchange, sharing, and enhancement of crop-yielding techniques and knowledge.
+Our primary objective is to facilitate collaboration among farmers, enabling them to optimize yields, especially for specialized crops in their regions, and effectively combat crop diseases.
+Agricom stands as an innovative force, bringing together technology and agriculture to create a platform that cultivates a thriving and knowledgeable agricultural community.

 ## Installation